apurvanataraj88/Punchh-Assessment/Punchh-Challenge/web/README.md

 # PunchhCodingChallenge
-Coding assessment for Automated testing
+Coding assessment for Automated testing - Web

 ## Setup using Nightwatch
 - Clone this repo into your project directory